SEO Trends and Tricks

 Thanks to studies and data recollected over the past few years, we got a fairly good idea of what some of the most important ranking factors are when it comes to SEO.

-There are literally hundreds of known ranking factors, but for now we’ll look at the holy trinity that is unlikely to change in 2019.
+There are literally hundreds of known ranking factors, but for now we’ll look at the holy trinity that is unlikely to change this year.

 Onpage Optimization is still one of the top-ranking factors.
-Unsurprisingly, this will continue to be the case in 2019, since it’s a factor that’s logically built into how the algorithm classifies information and tells its users what a website is all about.
+Unsurprisingly, this will continue to be the case, since it’s a factor that’s logically built into how the algorithm classifies information and tells its users what a website is all about.

 But this year comes with a few twists: